MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 ### Accessing External Data Sets

 Data can be stored in a wide-variety of formats.
-Typically, the first step in any RevoScaleR analysis is to make the data accessible.
-With RevoScaleR’s data import capability, you can access data from a SAS file, SPSS file, fixed format or delimited text file, an ODBC connection, or a Teradata data base, bringing it into a data frame in memory, or storing it for fast access in chunks on disk.
+Typically, the first step in any ScaleR analysis is to make the data accessible.
+With ScaleR’s data import capability, you can access data from a SAS file, SPSS file, fixed format or delimited text file, an ODBC connection, or a Teradata data base, bringing it into a data frame in memory, or storing it for fast access in chunks on disk.

 ### Efficiently Storing and Retrieving Data